MansiGPalsana/ParkingManagerLLD/README.md

 Design patterns used:

-Singleton - parking manager is a singleton class Strategy - pluggable strategies for finding parking spot, and calculating fee.
+Singleton Pattern - Parking Manager is a singleton class

+Strategy - pluggable strategies for finding parking spot, and calculating fee.